Raiders of the Lost Horcrux:

 Either that knowledge alone, or something else about either Voldemort himself, or his activities, his objectives, or his methods, sent Reggie into a tailspin.
 We had too little direct information to be able to really determine what it was exactly that set him off.
 Fanfic writers and my fellow theorists all still had a few more months to play with this.
 But I thought we were all getting a lot closer to a unified theory which, while it may not be correct, was at least internally consistent.

-As I stated at the time; we had not yet heard quite the last of Regulus Black, even though we had been told the end of Regulus Black.
+As I stated at the time; we had not yet heard quite the last of Regulus Black, even though we had already been told the end of Regulus Black.
 Or, what everyone in the books seemed to confidently believe to have been his end.

 In HBP Dumbledore had strongly implied to Harry that no one else knew about Lord Voldemort’s Horcruxes, but with the evidence of R.A.B.’s “Boo!
 Sucks!” note staring us in the face we just couldn’t accept Dumbledore’s statements on the subject at face value.
 I suggested that maybe, despite what Rowling tells us in her interviews, we needed to stop assuming that Dumbledore was always right, even if he was “never very wide of the mark”.